shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-2-entra-connect-attacks/README.md

 **Once you're done, remove any role / permissions you've granted along the way.**

 There's an app named "My backup app"
-1. ```user1``` is an Owner of that app, which means he can add secrets to it
+1. ```user3``` is an Owner of that app, which means he can add secrets to it
 1. authenticate as that user (after you've compromised it using the Sync__xx account)
 1. create a new secret for that app or its service principal
 1. use that secret to authenticate as that app
-1. the app has privileged permissions, use them to grant your user (or a new user) a global admin role
+1. the app has privileged permissions, use them to grant your user (or a new user) the global admin role
 </details>

 #